- Since 2014 -

 Kyle is the owner, operator and lead climbing guide at Mammoth Climbing Guides.
 He was born and raised in the Sierra and began climbing in Sequoia and Kings Canyon National Parks at the age of 14.
 He started working in the climbing industry at his local climbing gym when he turned 16 .
 Since then his career has been centered on climbing.
 From his early beginnings working as a route setter, to a private coach/trainer and later as an Assistant Manager, to the beginning of his professional guiding career in 2010, climbing has been an all-consuming lifestyle.
 Having climbed roughly 300 days a year (a conservative minimum) for the past 16 years, that’s 4,800 days and likely somewhere around 30,000 hours!
 Needless to say, Kyle has accumulated a little experience over the years.

 Kyle also works seasonally as a Ski Patroller, led a team that later founded the Bishop Area Climber’s Coalition, is a long-time volunteer for Paradox Sports, specializing in adaptive climbing and working with wounded veterans.
-Kyle is also a volunteer with Inyo County Search and Rescue.
 He is also a former Climber Steward in Yosemite National Park and a nationally published climbing photographer.
 You can see his photography work HERE.
 Kyle also organizes adaptive climbing trips in Yosemite National park and the Eastern Sierra.

-Kyle has trained with the American Mountain Guides Association and is currently hard at work to complete his Rock Guide certification, having also completed the Adaptive Climbing Initiative training course provided by Paradox Sports.
+Kyle has trained with the American Mountain Guides Association, having also completed the Adaptive Climbing Initiative training course provided by Paradox Sports.
 He’s also trained with the Professional Climbing Guides Institute and is a nationally certified Emergency Medical Technician.

 Fun fact: In his late teens, Kyle was passionate about building custom cars and ran a custom graphics, paint and pinstriping business out of his parents garage.
 One of his former clients was James Hetfield, lead singer for Metallica.